 That’s all behind her now.
 Today, Jivani, who hails from Spring, Texas, is the founder and CEO of a nonprofit organization called the Love Your Natural Self Foundation and the community engagement manager for Generation Hope, headquartered in Washington, D.C.
 An accomplished public speaker and mental wellness advocate with a bachelor’s degree from the University of Texas-San Antonio (UTSA) and two master’s degrees from the University of Pennsylvania, she also launched the International Day of Self Love in 2012.
 Now in her mid-20s, Jivani has racked up more honors—including being only the second Harry S. Truman Scholar in UTSA’s history—and served on more advisory boards than most people thrice her age.

 And she hasn’t worn a wig in years.

-Jivani will share her inspiring story with attendees of the Ignite Retreat, which takes place April 1-3 in Staunton, Va.
-And she wants them to take an important message to heart.
-“I hope the students I work with know that the biggest gift that they have to offer the world is already within them,” she said in an interview this week with the Sullivan Foundation.
+Jivani first shared her inspiring story with attendees of the Ignite Retreat as a speaker and coach at last spring’s event held in Staunton, Va.
+She’s returning as a coach for the fall retreat and hopes the student changemakers will take an important message to heart.
+“I hope the students I work with know that the biggest gift that they have to offer the world is already within them,” she told the Sullivan Foundation.
 “It just takes believing in the power of who you are.
 Your voice matters, and you have the ability to create amazing and meaningful change.”